United Nations: Week One

-BRIEF: Derive a future vision for an organisation based on its website
+BRIEF: Derive a future vision for an organization based on its website

 Group members: Clara Chow, Andre Dinis, Shivangee Mishra, Diya Agrawal, Nicole Shu, Susilkumar Kumar, Drishti Takrani, Kai Lin, and Eric Zhang